-Table 16 Unparse lengths (in bits) for dfdl:lengthKind 'pattern'

 Pattern-Based Lengths - Scanability

-Any element (complex, simple text, simple binary) may have a dfdl:lengthKind 'pattern' as long as the bytes in the content region of the element are legal in the stated encoding of that element.
+Any element (complex or simple type) may have a dfdl:lengthKind of 'pattern' as long as the data in the content region (which can be either the SimpleContent region or the ComplexContent region defined in Section 9.2) of the element is legal in the stated encoding of that element.
+Data which satisfies this is referred to as scannable data.

+Specifically, data is scannable and length kind ‘pattern’ can be used only for: